Maha-Houidi/sort_players/README.md

 Inputs are :

 * n : the number of players
-* next n lines : a string containing the result of the players splitted by space: the player's name, hi score and then the time taken.
+* next n lines : a string containing the result of the players splitted by space: the player's name, his score and the time taken.